crdx/enparallel/README.md

     <command> once per entry, in parallel.

 Options:
-    -w, --workers <n>   Batch into a pool of <n> workers [default: N¹].
-    -p, --pick <type>   Task-picking rule (see "Types") [default: sequential].
+    -w, --workers <n>   Batch into a pool of <n> workers [default: N¹] -p, --pick <type>   Task-picking rule (see "Types") [default: sequential] -v, --version       Show version
-    -v, --version       Version.
-    -h, --help          Help.

 Types:
-    sequential          The order in which the tasks were queued. random              Random order.
+    sequential          The order in which the tasks were queued random              Random order
 ```

 ¹ The default value for `--workers` is what Ruby determines to be the number of CPUs on the current system.
 The value displayed in the help text is the value that will be used.